edanalytics/edu_edfi_source/README.md

 [here](https://github.com/edanalytics/edu_project_template/blob/main/codegen/generate_templates.py).

-This will generate a `src_edfi_3.yml` file containing the location and definitions of all raw raw resourcs coming from Ed-Fi APIs which must be included in your project.
+This will generate a `src_edfi_3.yml` file containing the location and definitions of all raw raw resources coming from Ed-Fi APIs which must be included in your project.
+Any resources not in use can be disabled here to exclude them from dbt's graph.

 ### Ed-Fi Extensions